dducode/com.dducode.streams/README.md

 You can use `StreamTask` inside the stream execution only.
 Also, you can convert `Task`, `UniTask` or `Awaitable` to `StreamTask` using extension methods.
 `StreamTask` allows code execution to continue in the same stream

-If you want to separate your persistent action, you can pass coroutine to the stream
+If you want to split the execution of an action over multiple frames, you can pass a coroutine to a stream

 ```csharp
 UnityPlayerLoop.GetStream<Update>().Add(Coroutine);